azuline/repertoire/docs/index.rst

 ==========

 Welcome to repertoire, a music server designed for cataloguing and exploring large libraries of music!
 To see repertoire in action, visit :ref:`screenshots`.

-To get started, please visit :ref:`installation`.
+For documentation on installing repertoire, please refer to :ref:`installation`.

 For documentation on repertoire's advanced features, please refer to the Manual section.